 Description and content Unit 1 Students will develop the knowledge and understanding of different ways of reading and creating literary texts drawn from a widening range of historical, social, cultural and personal contexts.
 Students analyse the relationships between language, text, contexts, individual points of view and the reader's response.
 Content : Investigate and reflect on different ways of reading, analyse distinctive features in literary texts, and create analytical and imaginative texts.
-Unit 2Students will develop the knowledge and understanding of intertextuality, th texts connect with each other.
-Drawing on a range of language and literar students consider the relationships between texts, genres, authors, readers, contexts.
+Unit 2 Students will develop the knowledge and understanding of intertextuality, the ways literary texts connect with each other.
+Drawing on a range of language and literary experiences, students consider the relationships between texts, genres, authors, readers, audiences and contexts.
 Content : analyse and reflect on the relationships between authors, readers, texts and contexts, compare and evaluate the form, language and content create analytical and imaginative texts.

+- Extended written response (10-20%)

+- Short production of a literary text response (30-40%)

+- Creative (10-20%)

+- Oral (10-20%)

+- Examination (20-30%)

-Assessment Course levy Course code Extended written response (10-20%) Short production of a literary text response (30-40%) Creative (10-20%) Oral (10-20%) Examination (20-30%) Course costs are included in tuition fees.
-Excursions may incur an additional cost. • AELIT
+- Course costs are included in tuition fees. - Excursions may incur an additional cost.

+AELIT

-Students who select this course in Year 11 will study Literature Units 3 and 4 in Year 12.
+Students who select this course in Year 11 often study Literature Units 3 and 4 in Year 12.